ClickHouse/ClickHouse/docs/en/sql-reference/functions/machine-learning-functions.md

 -   `y` - Numbers of successful tests for the corresponding variants.
 [Array](../../sql-reference/data-types/array.md)([Float64](../../sql-reference/data-types/float.md)).

 !!! note "Note"
     All three arrays must have the same size.
-All trials and conversions must be non-negative constant numbers. `y` cannot be larger than `x`.
+All `x` and `y` values must be non-negative constant numbers. `y` cannot be larger than `x`.

 **Returned values**